gitunivers-web/Espace-utilisateur-Full-Stack/replit.md

-# Altus Finance Group - Plateforme de Prêt en Ligne
+# Lendia Group - Plateforme de Prêt en Ligne

 ## Overview
-Altus Finance Group offers a comprehensive online lending platform for individuals and professionals.
+Lendia Group offers a comprehensive online lending platform for individuals and professionals.
 It provides personalized loans, online simulation tools, a multi-step loan application process, and a secure client area ("Mon Espace").
 The platform's vision is to streamline access to various loan products with a user-friendly and robust digital experience, targeting a broad market with diverse financial needs.

 ## User Preferences
 - Style de code: TypeScript strict, composants fonctionnels React